-The International Cat Association has recognized the Bambino as an experimental breed.
-The Cat Fanciers Association (CFA) and the American Cat Fanciers Association (ACFA), however, will not because they don't want to encourage breeding these genetic abnormalities for aesthetic reasons.
+The International Cat Association (TICA) recognized the bambino as an "experimental" breed in 2006.
+But, neither the Cat Fanciers' Association (CFA) nor the American Cat Fanciers' Association (ACFA) will allow the breed's registry because they don't want to encourage the propagation of genetic abnormalities for aesthetic reasons.

 Bambino Cat Care

 Some people are attracted to the bambino for its hypoallergenic potential, but no cat is completely hypoallergenic, and the bambino still produces some dander that may irritate sensitive individuals.
 Surprisingly, the slight "down" of the bambino's coat also needs more care than most people think.

 Because they lack a normal absorbent coat, bambinos' skin tends to be oily, making them more susceptible to skin problems like bacterial or fungal infections.
 Regular bathing and gentle wipes with a moist cloth will help keep their skin and downy coat clean.